tikv/website/content/docs/3.0/tasks/best-practices/pd-scheduling.md

 ## Query scheduling status

-You can check the status of scheduling system through metrics, [pd-ctl](../../../reference/tools/pd-ctl) and logs.
-This section briefly introduces the methods of metrics and pd-ctl.
+You can check the status of scheduling system through metrics, [`pd-ctl`](../../../reference/tools/pd-ctl) and logs.
+This section briefly introduces the methods of metrics and `pd-ctl`.

 ### Operator status